Rog11/RobustSumm/README.md

 3. Run the follwoing command:
 `pip install Flask flask-cors`

-Installation has been completed at this point, now to start the server.
+Installation has been completed at this point, now you can start the server.

 # Start server
 run `python3 server.py`